laisuk/OpenccNet/README.md

 ## Installation

-- Add the library to your project via NuGet (if available) or reference the source code directly.
+- Add the library to your project via NuGet or reference the source code directly.
 - Add required dependencies of dictionary files to library root.
 	- `dicts\dictionary_maxlength.zstd` Default dictionary file.
 	- `dicts\*.*` Others dictionary files for different configurations.